What’s it like being a full time travel blogger?

-Less passionate about blogging
+7. Less passionate about blogging

 I published posts once a month, and wrote sentences that went beyond the 20-word rule.
 In a word, I really enjoyed blogging and the entire creative process.

 As a full-time blogger, I don’t have the same approach I did when I started.
 While the passion to travel is still there, I think more strategically for my blog than for my own enjoyment.

 Ultimately, it’s that feeling of wanting others to experience the highs of a destination, while also being wary of the lows.

 Whether it’s an increase in traffic on your website, or better engagement on your social media, it’s a win.

 It also encourages me to keep going, and more importantly, reminds me why I wanted to go full-time.

-I’m now at a point where companies are approaching me, and wanting to collaborate — and paying me as well.
+I’m now at a point where companies are approaching me, wanting to collaborate — and paying me as well.

 FOLLOWING THE RIVERA

 A real plus of going full time is having the time to read and learn from other bloggers.

 No matter how much I moan about my dislike of social media, it’s essential for growing your blog, and audience.

 It’s highly likely I’ll ever meet these people in person, but it’s comforting to know that I’m not alone.

 Most people in the real world will never relate to what it’s like to blog full time.

-Independence and flexibility
+12. Independence and flexibility

-Sure, I may have to work on a Saturday morning, but come Monday, it’s free to do as I please.
+Sure, I may have to work on a Saturday morning, but come Monday, I’m free to do as I please.

 I also love that my schedule is flexible, as it gives me the freedom to book my next travel when I want.

 Where are you on your blogging journey?
 Would you like to go full-time one day?
-Drop me a comment below, and let me know your thoughts!
+Drop me a comment below, and let me know your thoughts.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.